What Is Chinese Medicine?

 - Jing-Luo: The Five Vital Substances flow through the Jing-Lou (Meridians).
 They flow to the corresponding Zang Fu Organs.

 These Three Functional Entities perform the Five Cardinal Functions.
 The Five Cardinal Functions maintain the complete health and existence of the body.

 What are the Zang Fu (Organ Systems) in Chinese Medicine?

 The Jing-Luo Meridian System integrates all aspects and functions of the body.
-It connects it as one holistic, functional energetic being.
+And so, it connects the body as one holistic, functional and energetic being.
 There are 12 paired Organ Systems in Chinese Medicine.
 Chinese Medicine theorises that Qi exists in the body.
-The Organs exist as an energetic entity.
+Thus, the Organs exist as their own energetic entity.
 The Jing-Lou (Meridians) link every aspect of the body to the “Organ Energies“.
-Chinese Medicine considers all aspects of life.
+Likewise, Chinese Medicine considers and analyses all aspects of life.
 It associates how functions relate to a particular organ energy.
 These associations and classifications are in the diagram below.

 Acupuncture Channels and Meridians

 Jing-Luo, Meridian and Channel are all closely related and inter-changeable terms.